 Keep reading to learn more.
 Or call 888-800-9224 now to connect with our coffee shop consulting team!

-Michigan is a Terrific State to Open a Coffee Shop!
+Michigan is an Excellent State to Open a Coffee Shop!

-From lively cities to remarkable natural resources, the State of Michigan offers opportunities unlike any other state.
-The Great Lakes State attracts entrepreneurs, growing businesses, and families young and old.
+From lively cities to remarkable natural resources, the State of Michigan offers opportunities that attract entrepreneurs, growing businesses and families young and old.

-And, according to the National Coffee Association, coffee drinkers are flocking to espresso-based beverages brewed from high-quality beans.
-Sales of specialty coffee drinks including cappuccinos, lattes, and mochas have increased by 50 percent since 2015.
+Consider that over 62 percent of Americans drink coffee, averaging three cups daily.
+And according to the National Coffee Association, coffee drinkers are flocking to espresso-based beverages brewed from high-quality beans.
+In addition, sales of specialty coffee drinks, including cappuccinos, lattes, and mochas, have increased by 50 percent since 2015.

 Small Michigan Cities and Towns Present Big Opportunities